 In part 1 we noted that the United States constitution requires seats in the House of Representatives (and therefore in the electoral college) to be apportioned among the states according to their total population.
 Australia has the same system: section 24 provides that “The number of members chosen in the several States shall be in proportion to the respective numbers of their people.”

-What about the other use of population statistics, to draw actual electoral boundaries within states for either state or federal election?
+What about the other use of population statistics, to draw actual electoral boundaries within states for either state or federal elections?
 Are they done on the same basis?

 Well, no. All Australian electoral boundaries are drawn by independent commissioners, and all of them try (to a greater or lesser extent) to equalise numbers between electorates, either at the time or in the near future.
 But the number that they work with is the number of enrolled voters, not the total population.

 That means that non-citizens, children and people who have failed to enrol, although they count for the purpose of determining how many seats their state gets, don’t count when it comes to drawing boundaries.
 But if you enrol but don’t vote, you still count for both.